 I have spent the first 2 weeks of the admission process going through the hell of the ED tormenting me for letting this happen.
 However, I have now reached a turning point with a game changing realization…

-Accepting the only option
+Accepting treatment when it is the only option

 Stress often arises when we grapple to get control of a situation which has been taken out of our hands.
 This causes a great deal of angst as anxiety levels rocket.